A common form is a contestant who does extremely well in the main game, but loses the Bonus Round.

 In Sid's episode in Season 2, after beginning to repair the fraught relationship between himself and his father, he wakes up to find him dead in their living room, having silently passed away in the night.

-The first season finale of Sleepy Hollow ends with Henry Parrish revealing he was the Horseman of War as well as Ichabod and Katrina's son Jeremy, and that he had been manipulating Ichabod and Abbie for the whole season to seperate them and get Katrina out of purgatory.
-The episode closes with all five main characters in some sort of peril: Ichabod is Buried Alive in Jeremy's grave, Katrina is put to sleep and handed over to the Headless Horseman, Abbie is trapped in Purgatory, Irving confesses and is arrested for two murders in order to save his daughter, and Jenny is lying unconcious in the road after Headless shot up her car.
+The first season finale of Sleepy Hollow ends with Henry Parrish revealing he was the Horseman of War as well as Ichabod and Katrina's son Jeremy, and that he had been manipulating Ichabod and Abbie for the whole season to separate them and get Katrina out of purgatory.
+The episode closes with all five main characters in some sort of peril: Ichabod is Buried Alive in Jeremy's grave, Katrina is put to sleep and handed over to the Headless Horseman, Abbie is trapped in Purgatory, Irving confesses and is arrested for two murders in order to save his daughter, and Jenny is lying unconscious in the road after Headless shot up her car.

 The Smallville episode "Ryan", where despite all his fantastic powers, and even conquering his fear of heights, Clark Kent still fails to save his adoptive little brother Ryan from a brain tumor.